bobbyiliev/introduction-to-bash-scripting/content/018-working-with-json-in-bash-using-jq.md

 * Print the question and the answers
 * To do that I've put together the following script:

->{notice} Note: make sure to change the API_KEY part with your actual QuizAPI key:
+>{notice} make sure to change the API_KEY part with your actual QuizAPI key:

 ```bash
 #!/bin/bash